CumulusNetworks/docs/content/version/cumulus-linux-321/Network-Solutions/Data-Center-Host-to-ToR-Architecture.md

  - /display/CL321/Data+Center+Host+to+ToR+Architecture
  - /pages/viewpage.action?pageId=5127088
 pageID: 5127088
+---
----This chapter discusses the various architectures and strategies available from the top of rack (ToR) switches all the way down to the server hosts.
+This chapter discusses the various architectures and strategies available from the top of rack (ToR) switches all the way down to the server hosts.